minmincg/ElectricCar_Analysis/README.md

 * state incentives?

 Is there a correlation between electric car buying and charging stations availability?

+## Project Description/Outline:

+Exhaustive research and analysis about electric and hybrid cars usage along the US comparing to different variables.
+We decided to use different variables and analyze them to see which variable had a correlation >0.60 and use those variables only to get the final results and be able to answer our first question.
+We had so many options to study and concluded to only study 5 of them to reduce project development time.
+The variables to be studied to start with were: education, political (taxes, democrat or republican, and state incentives), age by state, income per capita,

 ## Datasets to be used: